Arvyduxx/Snake-AI-Game/README.md

 3. Ignorance of the rules does not exempt from legal responsibility.

 Thanks for reading.
-For colaboration and bug reporting: aarvyduxx@gmail.com
+For collaboration: aarvyduxx@gmail.com
+Report bugs at issues.